firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Single-Node-Simulation.rst

-The fact that there are 8 of these is a relic from the days when we ran FireSim simulations by hand (they are all the same) -- in most cases, only ``bbl-vmlinux0`` and ``rootfs0.ext2`` will used to form base images to either build more complicated workloads (see the Workloads section TODO) or to copy around for deploying.
+The fact that there are 8 of these is a relic from the days when we ran FireSim simulations by hand (they are all the same) -- in most cases, only ``bbl-vmlinux0`` and ``rootfs0.ext2`` will used to form base images to either build more complicated workloads (see the :ref:`defining-custom-workloads` section) or to copy around for deploying.

 Setting up the manager configuration
 -------------------------------------